How to Use Claude Cowork (Desktop, macOS/Windows) for Blogging, Coding, and Research Workflows

 Is Claude Cowork available in India?

 Yes.
 Claude Cowork is available globally, including India, wherever Claude paid plans are accessible.
 Simply subscribe to a Pro, Max, Team, or Enterprise plan on claude.ai and download the desktop app for macOS or Windows.
 There are no region-specific restrictions for Indian users.
+As Cowork expands to web and mobile, Indian users on paid plans can trigger and monitor workflows from their browser or smartphone in addition to the desktop app.

 Can I use Claude Cowork without the Computer Use feature?